Deep generative modelling of canonical ensemble with differentiable thermal properties

+Other thermodynamic quantities, \eg, magnetization, can be estimated by statistical averaging of directly sampled batches, and they are also differentiable functions of temperature.

 One concern is that $q_{\theta}$ may not be flexible enough to cover the whole space of probability distribution, which may result in sub-optimal solutions for Eq.~(\ref{eq:optimBoltzmann}) and miss the Boltzmann distribution.
-However, this problem can be overcome by employing sufficiently large neural network models to representing $q_{\theta}$, as guaranteed by the universal approximation theorem \cite{universalnet}.
-Additionally, compared with directly constructing a specific model always following the Boltzmann distribution \cite{NoeTemperatureFlow}, our method comes with nearly no restriction on the model, and thus has maximum fitting ability.
-In the VaTD training, the model initially starts as a random non-Boltzmann distribution, and is optimized to be a Boltzmann distribution, which extends the generality of the proposed framework.
-One can choose specially tailored models for different applications.
+However, as guaranteed by the universal approximation theorem \cite{universalnet}, a sufficiently large neural network model can represent any distribution.

+Since VaTD training is applicable to any tractable density model, it is easy to apply more advanced model structures.
+The VaTD training does not require a redesign of the model.
+Instead, it simply integrates temperature as an input, thus preserving the model’s fitting capabilities.
+In contrast to previous works that involve constructing specialized models designed to consistently follow the Boltzmann distribution (e.g., \cite{NoeTemperatureFlow}), our method serves as a general training framework for \emph{any} tractable density model.
+Additionally, in the VaTD training, the model begins as a random distribution and is subsequently optimized to approximate the unbiased Boltzmann distribution

-In performing SGD, one should notice that the gradients of Eq.~(\ref{eq:estPartFn}) is not trivial.
+In performing SGD, it is worth noting that the gradients of Eq.~(\ref{eq:estPartFn}) are not trivial.
 As the model parameters $\theta$ are used in the expectation operator, the nice form of statistical averaging will be lost in the gradients.
-To overcome this, two numerical methods, namely reparameterization and reinforce estimation, have been proposed \cite{reparamAndreinforce}.
-They enable the swapping of the derivative operation with the expectation operation, thereby converting the derivative calculations of statistical averages into the statistical averaging of derivatives.
-The same problem reoccurs when calculating the derivative of estimated thermal differentiable function with respect to $\beta$.
+To overcome this, two numerical methods, namely reparameterization and REINFORCE estimation, have been proposed \cite{reparamAndreinforce}.
+They enable the swapping of the differentiation operation with the expectation operation, thereby converting the derivative calculations of statistical averages into the statistical averaging of derivatives.
+The same problem reoccurs when calculating the derivative of the estimated thermal differentiable function.
 This can be solved again by using these two methods.
-Typically only the first-order forms of these two methods are presented for purpose of training.
-We extend them to the second order in appendix~\cite{SM}.
+Typically, only the first-order forms of these two methods are presented for training.
+We extend them to the second order in SI~\cite{SM}.
 It is worth noting that higher-order generalizations are feasible as long as the neural network remains continuous.